Face masks during the COVID-19 pandemic: Face masks with exhalation valves

 Some masks include an exhalation valve to expel the breath outwards, but that airflow is not filtered.
 Certification (as N95 or FFP2) is about the mask itself and does not warrant any safety about the air that is exhaled.
 Putting tape over the exhalation valve can make a mask or respirator as effective as one without a valve.

 Scientists have visualized droplet dispersal for masks with exhalation valves and face shields and concluded that they can be ineffective against COVID-19 spread (e.g., after a cough) and recommended alternatives.
 A later study showed that some (but not all) respirators with exhalation valves can perform as well as a surgical mask.
 However, a respirator without an exhalation valve should still be preferred.

 Recommendations

-The use of face masks or coverings by the general public has been recommended by health officials to minimize the risk of transmissions, with authorities either requiring their use in certain settings, such as on public transport and in shops, or universally in public.
+The use of face masks or coverings by the general public was recommended by health officials to minimize the risk of transmissions, with authorities either requiring their use in certain settings, such as on public transport and in shops, or universally in public.

-Health officials had advised that medical-grade face masks, such as respirators, should be prioritized for use by healthcare workers in view of critical shortages, so they used to generally first and foremost recommend cloth masks for the general public.
-However, recommendations have changed as the body of scientific knowledge evolved.
-Scientists now recommend having a triple-layered surgical mask and a respirator.
+Health officials advised that medical-grade face masks, such as respirators, should be prioritized for use by healthcare workers in view of critical shortages.
+As such, they generally recommend cloth masks for the general public.
+However, recommendations changed as the body of scientific knowledge evolved.
+Scientists recommend having a triple-layered surgical mask or a respirator.

 According to #Masks4All, in September 2020, approximately 95% of the world population lived in a country where the government and leading disease experts recommend or require the use of masks in public places to limit the spread of COVID-19.